SeraVault/isotopeiq-satellite/USER_GUIDE.md

 **Core workflow:**

 ```
-Devices → Scripts → Policies → Jobs → Baselines → Drift Detection
+Devices → Scripts → Script Jobs → Policies → Jobs → Baselines → Drift Detection
 ```

 1. Add your **devices** and **credentials**
 2. Write or import **collection and parser scripts**
+3. Compose scripts into a **Script Job** — an ordered execution pipeline
-3. Create a **policy** that ties devices, scripts, and a schedule together
+4. Create a **policy** that ties devices, a Script Job, and a schedule together
-4. Policies run as **jobs** — raw output is collected, parsed, and stored
+5. Policies run as **jobs** — raw output is collected, parsed, and stored
-5. Each successful parse updates the device **baseline**
+6. Each successful parse updates the device **baseline**
-6. If the new baseline differs from the previous one, a **drift event** is raised
+7. If the new baseline differs from the previous one, a **drift event** is raised

 ---